 Shropshire Hills Mennonite Church has welcomed new members and now has a total of twenty-two adults.
 Two ordained ministers share the duties of pastoring and teaching.
 All the sermons are recorded and made available for local and national distribution.
-These CDs have been widely distributed, together with publications such as 'The Christian Contender', 'The Christian Example', 'The Christian School Builder', 'The Christian Pathway' and 'The Wee Lambs'
+These CDs have been widely distributed, together with publications such as 'The Christian Contender', 'The Christian Example', 'The Christian School Builder', 'The Christian Pathway' and 'The Wee Lambs'.

-TRUSTEES' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT) FOR THE YEAR ENDED 30 SEPTEMBER 2017
+TRUSTEES' REPORT (INCLUDING DIRECTORS' REPORT) (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2018

-There were revival meetings in Shropshire in August and outreach is also promoted with 'Songs of Praise', a monthly service in Kempton Village Hall.
-The youth also go out twice a month into local towns to sing and pass out tracts on the streets.
+There were revival meetings in Shropshire in August and outreach is also promoted with 'Songs of Praise', a monthly service in Edgton Village Hall.
+The youth also go out twice a month into local towns or cities to sing and pass out tracts on the streets.

-The operation of a part time Christian school has successfully continued and the trustees have made small gifts to individuals to meet financial needs.
+The charity assists families in the church community who jointly home educate their children and also help other families with education.
+The trustees have made small gifts to individuals to meet financial needs.
 The subsidiary company, Shepherd Hills Furniture Limited has continued to grow and its hand crafted, hardwood furniture has retail outlets in Shrewsbury and Craven Arms.
 The latter is also a Christian bookshop and tea room.